 - Water: Because you need something make your syrup out of, duh.

 - Apple Cider or Juice: Adds a touch of sweetness to the syrup without adding sugar.
 It also has a nice dose of antioxidants!

-- Cinnamon: A natural anti-inflammatory and helps balance blood sugar, which helps manage the large amount of honey in the syrup.
+- Cinnamon: A natural anti-inflammatory that also helps balance blood sugar, which helps your body manage the large amount of honey in the syrup.